Valentin Cojocaru: Dnipro-1

 On 5 July 2021, he joined Dnipro-1.

-Feyenoord loan
+Loan to Feyenoord

-In March 2022 he moved on loan to Feyenoord.
+In March 2022, he moved on loan to Feyenoord.

+Pogoń Szczecin

+After a year-long stint with Belgian side OH Leuven, Cojocaru moved to Polish Ekstraklasa club Pogoń Szczecin on a season-long loan on 4 September 2023.
+After establishing himself as the first-choice goalkeeper, his move was made permanent on 5 April 2024, two days after reaching the Polish Cup final with Pogoń.

 International career

-In November 2016 Valentin Cojocaru received his first call-up to the senior Romania squad for matches against Poland and Russia.
+In November 2016, Cojocaru received his first call-up to the senior Romania squad for matches against Poland and Russia.